 The program offers BC students the opportunity to be fully immersed and integrated in the Scottish university system.

 Students may take any available course in the undergraduate catalog for which they are qualified, except those in medicine and veterinary medicine.
+Mathematics and Computer Science students should be aware that level 3 and 4 courses in these disciplines are not available during Semester 1.

-Program Coordinator - BC in Glasgow
+BC Resident Director - BC in Glasgow

 56 Dumbarton Road